tsy935/eeg-gnn-ssl/README.md

 where `<tusz-data-dir>` is the directory where the downloaded TUSZ v1.5.2 data are located, and `<resampled-dir>` is the directory where the resampled signals will be saved.

 #### Optional Preprocessing
-Note that the remaining preprocessing step in our paper---Fourier transform on sliding window, is handled by dataloaders.
-You can (optionally) perform this preprocessing step prior to model training to accelerate the training speed.
+Note that the remaining preprocessing step in our paper --- Fourier transform on short sliding windows, is handled by dataloaders.
+You can (optionally) perform this preprocessing step prior to model training to accelerate the training.

 Preprocessing for seizure detection and self-supervised pre-training:
 ```